vectouor/minesweeper/README.md

 # minesweeper
-javascript implementation of the minesweeper game.
+javascript implementation of the minesweeper game.(buggy)